 To explain the university’s student-athlete drug education and testing policy

 The priority for Arizona State University is to provide a safe, healthy environment and culture for all student-athletes.
-The Intercollegiate Athletic Department (ICA) focuses on supporting a student-athlete’s educational and personal success.
+ASU’s Department of Sun Devil Athletics (SDA) focuses on supporting a student-athlete’s educational and personal success.
 To this end, the following Drug Education and Testing policy has at its core an effort to reinforce consequences and reward personal growth and educational triumph.
 The drug policy seeks to:

 The policy is heavily focused on education through interaction with medical and psychological professionals.
 It provides student-athletes with available resources to participate in learning more about personal issues such as alcohol, drug, and dietary supplement usage.
 It is recognized that since drug and alcohol abuse is a serious social and health problem in today’s society, it is critical for student-athletes to learn immediately upon entering ASU that the use or abuse of certain drugs can be a severe detriment to their general health, educational success, as well as their athletic performance and the well-being of fellow teammates and competitors.

 While ASU cannot ensure that all student-athletes will refrain from the use of alcohol, drugs, and dietary supplement usage, it is incumbent upon SDA to reduce the likelihood of use, abuse, and dependence.
 The following drug education and screening policy procedures for ASU student-athletes are designed in an attempt to provide primary prevention through education and intervention if/when a student-athlete uses any banned substance.
 In whole, these procedures provide student-athletes with the opportunity to learn about the effects of certain drugs, reduce the impact of alcohol/drugs on their lives, and participate in a drug-free environment.

 This policy has been reviewed and approved by appropriate Arizona State University personnel.
 ASU reserves the right to change this policy when necessary.